d4n3sh/thedaneshproject/content/posts/2006-12-19-volkswagens-new-germany-plant.md

   - 891983558

 ---
 Look at this parking lot!!!
-Don&#8217;t you wish we had one at each mall?
+Don't you wish we had one at each mall?
 I imagine the work a robber would have to put in just to get into your car&#8230;haha

-But anyway, this image is actually VW&#8217;s storage facility for it&#8217;s complted cars in it&#8217;s Germany plant.
+But anyway, this image is actually VW's storage facility for it's complted cars in it's Germany plant.

 [<img alt="vw2.jpg" id="image14" src="/techblog/wp-content/uploads/2006/12/vw2.thumbnail.jpg" />][1]{.imagelink}[<img alt="vw1.jpg" id="image13" src="/techblog/wp-content/uploads/2006/12/vw1.thumbnail.jpg" />][2]{.imagelink}
 Benefits;